-This topic contains 25 replies, has 2 voices, and was last updated by Chloe 2 months, 2 weeks ago.
+- This topic has 25 replies, 2 voices, and was last updated 4 years, 3 months ago by Chloe.

 Hi Tasha, just wanted to stop in and update you.
 Unfortunately my stubborn cystocele is still bulging out about the size of a small apricot.
 In the morning it’s not too bad but by afternoon it’s very uncomfortable.
 I decided I wanted to see a urogyn and she told me that I actually have a uterine/apical prolapse as well.
 Maybe this is why my cystocele seems so much lower than it used to.
 Anyway, she told me to stick with physical therapy and to keep riding (she did say it’s hard on the pelvic floor but that I should do what I enjoy) and she told me that there’s no doubt I’ll need surgery.
 She said I could do a “temporary repair” now and then a more permanent one when I was finished having kids.
 I am 29 and I really don’t want this.
 On days where I’m busy with the horses and my little guy I have been using a sponge or a ring pessary in the afternoons.
 I do Hab-it in the mornings.
 Each day that goes by where my bulge doesn’t lift I feel a little more defeated at my progress though.
 I’ve even tried to carry my son as little as possible now, only lifting him to the stroller, high chair and car seat.
 My questions to you are: